AlfrescoArchive/support-acs-docker/README.md

 At this moment a stack is composed so far of:

    1. A specialized container dedicated to content storage.
 Content will be stored into this paticular container and keep separate from the container that will be used to run `alfresco`.
 This container will expose a volume to other containers.
 This container will be build from the same image running `alfresco` but won't be "running" in the "common" sense.
 This container is used to share data amongst containers forming a stack.
 It will also be useful for deploying clusters in the future.
    2. A database container running the required database flavor and version.
 The image will be pulled automatically from [docker hub](https://registry.hub.docker.com) if not present in your local repository.
-The databases supported so far in this project are [MySQL](https://registry.hub.docker.com/_/mysql/tags/manage/), [Postgres](https://registry.hub.docker.com/_/postgres/tags/manage/) and [MariaDB](https://registry.hub.docker.com/_/mariadb/tags/manage/)
+The databases supported so far in this project are [MySQL](https://registry.hub.docker.com/_/mysql/tags/manage/), [Postgres](https://registry.hub.docker.com/_/postgres/tags/manage/), [MariaDB](https://registry.hub.docker.com/_/mariadb/tags/manage/) and [oracle 11g](https://registry.hub.docker.com/u/wnameless/oracle-xe-11g/)
    3. A container running an `alfresco` instance.
 This container will link to 2. and mount the volume published on 1.

 To run a stack to phases are applied: